openssl/openssl/README-ENGINES.md

 Deprecation Note
 ----------------

-The ENGINE API was introduced in OpenSSL version 0.9.6 as a low level interface for adding alternative implementations of cryptographic primitives, most notably for integrating hardware crypto devices.
+The ENGINE API was introduced in OpenSSL version 0.9.6 as a low-level interface for adding alternative implementations of cryptographic primitives, most notably for integrating hardware crypto devices.

-The ENGINE interface has its limitations and it has been superseeded by the [PROVIDER API](README-PROVIDERS.md), it is deprecated in OpenSSL version 3.0.
+The ENGINE interface has its limitations and it has been superseded by the [PROVIDER API](README-PROVIDERS.md), it is deprecated in OpenSSL version 3.0.
 The following documentation is retained as an aid for users who need to maintain or support existing ENGINE implementations.